 Trustin Kinder, Truss to his friends, was born in 1822 and grew up in Indianapolis.
-He graduated from Asbury College (DePauw University) in 1845.
-He returned to Indianapolis, but soon moved to Paoli, the county seat for Orange County, where he practiced law.
+He graduated from Asbury College (later DePauw University) in 1845.
+He returned to Indianapolis, but soon moved to Paoli, the Orange County county seat, where he practiced law.
 In letters back home to friends in Indianapolis, he described Paoli as “. . .a very pretty little town of about six hundred inhabitants who are very kind and clever people.
 The scenery around the town is delightful.
 Indeed, it is quite romantic and I am inclined to think that if I was given to writing poetry that it would be an admirable location.
 But my genius not inclining that way, I just stand and look out and think upon the subject.”

-When the Mexican-American War broke out, he volunteered for service and was voted First Lieutenant of Company B, 2nd Indiana Regiment of Volunteers.
-Kinder was a talented young lawyer and a gifted speaker.
-In support of the war, he delivered a speech of considerable length and great strength declaring that he “. . . would leave his bones to bleach on the sunny plains of Mexico rather that see his country’s flag dishonored and trailed in the dust.”
+When the Mexican-American War broke out, he volunteered for service.
+Kinder was voted First Lieutenant of Company B, 2nd Indiana Regiment of Volunteers.
+He was a talented young lawyer and a gifted speaker.
+Kinder delivered a speech in support of the war of considerable length and great strength declaring that he “. . . would leave his bones to bleach on the sunny plains of Mexico rather than see his country’s flag dishonored and trailed in the dust.”

-By the fall of 1846, Kinder’s letters were being posted from distant locations like Camp Belknap in Texas and Monterey in Mexico.
-On January 1, 1847 he wrote his parents to wish them a happy new year from a camp near Saltillo, Mexico.
-He detailed the march to the new encampment, the countryside, and some of the skirmishes that had raised excitement in the area.
-In letters Kinder also discussed activities of Lt.
-Governor Paris Dunning who was serving in Mexico but was also engaging in personal business that brought him financial gain such as selling liquor to soldiers at exorbitant prices.
-Kinder’s charges were quickly reported in Hoosier newspapers and created a stir but Kinder and other officers stood by the comments.
+By the fall of 1846, Kinder wrote his letters from distant locations like Camp Belknap, Texas, and Monterey, Mexico.
+On January 1, 1847, he wrote his parents to wish them a happy new year from a camp near Saltillo, Mexico.
+He detailed the march to the new encampment and the countryside.
+Also he described some of the skirmishes that had raised excitement in the area.
+Kinder also discussed activities of Lt.
+Governor Paris Dunning, who served in Mexico.
+Dunning ngaged in personal business that brought him financial gain, such as selling liquor to soldiers at exorbitant prices.
+Hoosier newspapers reported Kinder’s charges.
+The charges created a stir, but Kinder and other officers stood by the comments.

-By early February of 1847, Kinder’s letters are reflecting increased fighting between the Mexicans and Americans.
-He also noted that members of Congress who were not supporting the war effort were doing a favor to the Mexicans noting that “In fifteen years they will deny their opposition to this war.
+By early February of 1847, Kinder’s letters reflected increased fighting between the Mexicans and Americans.
+He also noted that members of Congress who didn’t support the war effort were doing a favor to the Mexicans.
+He wrote, “In fifteen years they will deny their opposition to this war.
 They had better back out in time to save their credit, if they have any to save.”
-Finally, he wrote that rumors were afloat that reinforcements would be arriving and his regiment might be headed home in early April.
+Finally, he wrote about rumors.
+One rumor suggested reinforcements would be arriving.
+Another said his regiment might head home in early April.

 On April 5, the Indiana State Sentinel published a lengthy tribute to Trustin Kinder, saying in part: “. . .
 It is not for us to tell the merits of the departed one—for many know him, and many a weeping eye and heavy heart responded to the news that the open and noble-souled Kinder was gone.”

-Kinder was buried in Mexico, but in an unusual effort his elderly father travelled to Mexico and in June made arrangements for the body to be shipped back to Indiana.
-It was announced that a procession would be formed at the Palmer House (hotel) which would proceed to the city limits to meet the remains and escort them to the Orange County Courthouse.
+Kinder was buried in Mexico.
+However, in an unusual effort, his elderly father travelled to Mexico and in June made arrangements to ship Kinder’s body back to Indiana.
+They announced a procession would form at the Palmer House (hotel).
+It would proceed to the city limits to meet the remains and escort them to the Orange County Courthouse.
 After a short time in Paoli, the body was removed to Indianapolis.

-Until the death of Oliver P. Morton in 1877, the funeral was the largest seen in Indianapolis and included a lengthy procession from the Kinder home to the State House Square where the body lay in state in the Capitol rotunda on July 12, 1847.
+Until the death of Oliver P. Morton in 1877, the funeral was the largest seen in Indianapolis.
+It included a lengthy procession from the Kinder home to the State House Square.
+There the body lay in state in the Capitol rotunda on July 12, 1847.
 A funeral train under military escort then took the body to the City Cemetery in Indianapolis.
 Kinder was considered the first war hero from Indianapolis and was the only casualty from the capital city to be returned from Mexico.
-His mother had the body moved to Crown Hill Cemetery in the fall of 1864 shortly after Crown Hill was established.
+His mother moved his body Crown Hill Cemetery in the fall of 1864, shortly after Crown Hill’s establishment.
 This made Trustin Kinder the first man to die in service of his country to be interred in Crown Hill.